vNeeL-code/A.G.I.-A.S.I./README.md

 ```
 This enforces transparency.
 Every agent shows its work, every turn.
 Contextual Awareness via Widgets (widgets.md)
-The "serendipity engine" that provides the grounding metadata to prevent "AI Psychosis."
+The "screenshots" that provides the grounding metadata to prevent "AI hallucination."
 When you query an agent via screenshot, it receives your question plus complete system context:
 ```
 Δ 🟩 Top Panel: Ambient Awareness & Comms ∇
 Δ 🔴 **What:** A 6-widget group for at-a-glance ambient context and communications.